Ness Ziona: Sports

 The city has been represented in the top division of Israeli football by two different clubs; Maccabi Ness Ziona competed in the top flight in the first post-independence season.
 However, they lost all 24 games, and were relegated.
 A new club, Sektzia Ness Ziona was formed in 1956 and reached the top flight in 1966.
 However, they were relegated after only one season.
 After folding, they reformed as Ironi Ness Ziona in 2001, and since then have reverted to their former name and reached Liga Leumit, the second tier.
 The club plays at the Ness Ziona Stadium.

 The town is also home to a basketball team, Ironi Nes Ziona B.C., playing in the national premier league.

 Transportation

 Ness Ziona has two main roads – Highway 42 to the west, and Road 412 (Weizmann Street), which goes through the city center and connects to Rishon LeZion and Rehovot.

+Ness Ziona is also served by 5 bus lines operated by Egged (company).